 Target ROAS, Return On Ad Spend (total revenue coming from advertising/cost of advertising): the system works on bringing in more conversions and meet the ROAS parameters.

 ECPC: you choose your products bids and then the system readjusts them to get more potential conversions.

 Differently from the classic search campaigns where the bid strategy has to be set on a campaign level, with smart shopping campaigns you will be able to assign a specific bidding strategy for each of your product group.

 This is an important setting as Google advanced machine learning, thanks to the elaboration of auction time signals to capture the unique context of every search, helps you to maximise the ROI of your campaign.

 The advertising budget allocation for Google Shopping campaigns is increasing dramatically with the passing of the time.
 Studies* confirm that the conversion rate generated by these ads is higher than the common search ads and the cost per click lower.
 By providing relevant product information the quality of your leads increase as well.

-If you are about to start your first Google Shopping campaign but you don’t know where to start or if you want to optimise the performance of an existing one but you lack of solutions let’s have a chat!
+If you are about to launch your first Google Shopping campaign but you don’t know where to start or if you want to optimise the performance of an existing one and you lack of solutions, let’s have a chat!

 *Adthena, Search Advertising Report Q1 2018 (www.adthena.com).